In-patient luxury rehab center in Thailand

 What are the causes of Impulse control disorder?

 Biological causes include excessive levels of dopamine and serotonin which contribute to award seeking and impulsivity.
-The environmental component refers to exposure to certain behaviors in childhood or later.
+The environmental component refers to exposure to certain behaviors in childhood or later life.People engage in certain compulsive or pathological behaviors to deal with negative emotions.
+These behaviors become their coping mechanisms.

 What are the effects of Impulse control disorder?

 Effects of impulse control disorder include self-harm and a high risk of harming others.
-Other effects include difficulty maintaining or forming relationships with other people, academic or professional failure, and engaging in risky behaviors.
+Further effects include difficulty maintaining or forming relationships with other people, academic or professional failure, and engaging in risky behaviors.

 Self-esteem suffers in people with these disorders.
-They also tend to struggle with financial difficulties, legal troubles, marital issues, and other complications.
+They tend to struggle with financial difficulties, legal troubles, marital issues, and other complications.
 The consequences of impulsive disorders become worse if a person doesn’t receive adequate treatment.

 What are the risk factors for Impulse control disorder?

 Risk factors for impulse control disorder include genetic predisposition, being a male, and chronic drug or alcohol use.
 Other factors that increase the risk of developing impulse control disorder include a history of trauma, neglect or abuse, and exposure to violence and aggression.
-Some medications, such as dopamine agonists prescribed for patients with Parkinson’s disease, may also increase the risk of impulsive behaviors.

 woman-walking-on-a-beach